KEEPING YOUR POWER LINES CLEAR

 Trees beautify our communities, provide habitat for wildlife, offer shade, and help keep our environment clean.
-But, trees that grow too close to or into DMEA’s power lines, can result in power outages and pose safety risks.
+But trees that grow too close to or into DMEA’s power lines, can result in power outages and safety risks.
 That’s why DMEA operates an aggressive vegetation management program that keeps our power lines clear of trees.

 Why does DMEA trim and remove trees?

-Safety: Trees are excellent conductors of electricity, when they grow into power lines or even just too close, it presents a major safety hazard.
+Safety: Trees are excellent conductors of electricity.
+When they grow into power lines or even just too close, it presents a major safety hazard.
 Electricity can travel through the tree and severely injure or kill individuals who may be working or playing on or near the tree.

-Reliability: Maintaining a proper clearance of at least 15-25 feet between our power lines and trees minimizes the impact trees have of your electric service.
+Reliability: Maintaining a proper clearance of at least 15-25 feet between our power lines and trees minimizes the impact trees have on your electric service.
 This clearance space helps prevent wind, snow, and ice from breaking tree limbs and sending them into the power lines.